TusharDhage/aws/sns (simple notification server).md

 <img src="SNS/4.png">

-> select Email from the list of protocol.Enter your email-id.and click on create subscription.
+> select Email from the list of protocol.Enter your email-id.and click on create subscription

 <img src="SNS/5.png">